Youngdi/makei18n/README.md

 `makei18n` will helps you to make your `I18n JSON file` so easy.
 All you need to do is just tell `makei18n` your CSV file path then it will automatically generate `_locales` for you.
 It does not only provide your simple format but also support chrome extension format.
 Check it out.
-FYI, It transfers 23 countries' language into i18 format in default and feels free to customize your own.
+FYI, It transfers 23 countries' language into i18 format with default mode and feels free to customize your own.

 ## Installation
 1. First you need have installed `node.js`.
 If not go [here](https://nodejs.org/en/) download it.